-Rangi Ruru Rowing is a competitive and successful programme, consistently placing in the top 5 at major events and being the number one girls school in the South Island.
+Rangi Ruru Rowing is a competitive and successful programme, consistently placing in major events and having won the number one rowing school in New Zealand over 2021, 2022 and 2023.
 Rowing is available to all students from Years 9 – 13 and we cater to a squad of 60 girls.*

 The rowing season runs from the beginning of Term 4 to the end of Term 1.
-The girls train 7 sessions per week for U15, with up to 10 sessions per week for seniors.
+The students train seven sessions per week for U15, with up to 8 sessions per week for seniors.
 These sessions vary between rowing, erging, running and strength and conditioning.
-Students new to rowing must complete our ‘learn to row’ programme at the end of Term 3, which consists of a minimum of six erg sessions before they can move on to the water at the annual October camp.
+Students new to rowing must complete our ‘learn to row’ programme at the end of Term 3, which consists of erg sessions before they can move on to the water at the annual October camp.

 Rangi Ruru Rowing spend time away in Twizel for training camps and sessions.
-When not in Twizel, training takes place out at Kerr’s reach, with erg sessions based at school and strength and conditioning at the University of Canterbury gym.
+When not in Twizel, training takes place at Kerrs reach, with erg sessions and strength and conditioning sessions based at school.

-Rangi attends a range of regattas throughout the season.
-This includes one pennant regatta at Kerrs Reach then four major regatta’s at Lake Ruataniwha in Twizel before competing at the Maadi Cup.
-Maadi cup is the largest secondary school sporting event in the Southern Hemisphere and the location is alternated each year between Lake Ruataniwha, Twizel and Lake Karapiro, Cambridge.
-All girls must qualify at the South Island Secondary School Championships to make the Maadi Cup team.
+Rangi Ruru attends a range of regattas throughout the season.
+This includes four major regatta’s at Lake Ruataniwha in Twizel before competing at the Maadi Regatta.
+The Maadi Regatta is the largest secondary school sporting event in the Southern Hemisphere and the location is alternated each year between Lake Ruataniwha, Twizel and Lake Karapiro, Cambridge.
+All students must qualify at the South Island Secondary School Championships to make the Maadi Regatta team.

-In 2021 Rangi Ruru made history at the Maadi Cup, being the first school to clean sweep across all 5 eights, which is a first since the Novice 8+ was introduced into the Maadi programme in 2014.
+In 2021 Rangi Ruru made history at the New Zealand Secondary Schools Rowing Championships, being the first school to clean sweep across all 5 eights, which is a first since the Novice 8+ was introduced into the programme in 2014.
 Rangi took out 8 Golds, 2 Silvers, 1 Bronze, the top Sweep School in NZ, the award of Top Secondary School in NZ, and the Levin 75th Jubliee Cup (U18 8+).

 * Students in Year 9 can try rowing as a sport in Term 4.

-Rowing at Rangi is more than competing on the water, it is about the skills and friendships the girls make during their time with us.
-Our goal is to offer a highly competitive rowing programme for girls, that is fun, empowering and challenging but to also equip the girls with life lessons they will need when they finish at Rangi Ruru.
+Rowing at Rangi Ruru is more than competing on the water, it is about the skills and friendships the girls make during their time with us.
+Our goal is to offer a highly competitive rowing programme for students, that is fun, empowering and challenging but to also equip the students with life lessons they will need when they finish at Rangi Ruru.

-Our rowing programme is made up of experienced coaches which will be led by Gary Hay, FISA World Rowing Coach of the year for the 2021/2022 season.
-Our coaching ratio is 1:10, with a full time Rowing Manager taking care of the squad.
+Our rowing programme is made up of experienced coaches, led by Adam Ling.
+Our coaching ratio is 1:10, with a full time Rowing Manager, Olivia Ling, taking care of the squad.